UIMSolutions/uim/datasources/uim/datasources/classes/entities/README.md

 Converting to Arrays/IData

-When building APIs, you may often need to convert entities into arrays or IData data.
-CakeD makes this simple:
+When building APIs, you may often need to convert entities into arrays or IData data. uimD makes this simple:

 // Get an array.
 // Associations will be converted with toArray() as well.